 a.
-A location cleared for the disposal, by explosive demolition, of mines and unexploded ordnance.
+A location cleared for the disposal, by explosive demolition, of mines and unexploded ordnance which have been deemed safe to move.
 The demolition area shall be at a safe distance from the worksite in order to avoid any fragmentation falling into cleared areas where quality control or sampling is planned.